-A traveler’s mind is no less than a quiz book when it comes to planning a trip to Leh.
-With hundreds of questions like what to carry to Leh Ladakh, how to rent a bike from Manali to Leh or is it even safe to travel in Ladakh, much of the plans never meet reality because some question or the other remains unanswered.
-So that you finally live your dream of traveling through the mountains passes of Ladakh, we’ve answered all your frequently asked questions below.
+A traveller’s mind is no less than a quiz book when it comes to planning a trip to Leh.
+With hundreds of questions like what to carry to Leh Ladakh, how to rent a bike from Manali to Leh, or whether is it even safe to travel in Ladakh, many of the plans never meet reality because some question or the other remains unanswered.
+So that you finally live your dream of travelling through the mountain passes of Ladakh, we’ve answered all your frequently asked questions below.

 Summers begin to bloom from April to May in Ladakh.
-This is the time when tourism resumes and a new life breathes in the valley.
+This is the time when tourism resumes, and a new life breathes into the valley.
 However, during these months, not all roads from Manali to Leh are operational and accessibility might still be an issue to reach Leh Ladakh by road.

 The Peak season to visit Leh is from July-September.
 During this time, tourism in Ladakh is in its full glory.
 You can witness the best panoramas and also attend the local Ladakhi festivals.

 Winter begins to seep in again in the regions of Leh Ladakh in October.
 There is a drop in the number of visitors and also tourism facilities.
 However, you might be able to find some cheap deals during this off-season!